 Applicants should ask their faculty sponsor to submit a confidential evaluation electronically to the Dean of Graduate Studies, GSDean@villanova.edu, by no later than February 1 for master's students and March 1 for doctoral students (regardless of which day of the week it falls).
 No extensions will be granted.

 Decisions about the applications will be announced by mid-to-late March for master's students and mid-to-late April .

 Graduate Research Symposium

 In addition to the final report, all award recipients will be required to participate in a Graduate Research Symposium during the fall semester after their summer research project (date to be determined).
 Participation in the Symposium entails a 3MT-style video, poster or oral presentation.
 Details about the Symposium will be available at a later date.

 A final two-page report on the outcome and status of the funded project, as well as a 3MT-style video, must be submitted by September 15 (regardless of which day of the week it falls).

 Graduate Summer Research Fellowship Final Report Form

-Please complete the Graduate Summer Research Fellowship Final Report Form and append the required 2-page report to the final report form.
+Please complete the Graduate Summer Research Fellowship Final Report Form and append the required two-page report to the final report form.